constructoocss/construct.oocss/README.md

 ## Getting Started

 Construct.oocss supports multiple sites using the same code-base.
-In the _imports.scss_ file, you will notice the first two _@imports_ statements import:
+In the _imports.scss_ file, you will notice the first two _@imports_ statements will import:

  __1. A Build File__